flutter/website/src/docs/cookbook/navigation/returning-data.md

   // A method that launches the SelectionScreen and awaits the result from
   // Navigator.pop
   _navigateAndDisplaySelection(BuildContext context) async {
-    // Navigator.push returns a Future that will complete after we call
+    // Navigator.push returns a Future that completes after calling
-    // Navigator.pop on the Selection Screen!
+    // Navigator.pop on the Selection Screen.
     final result = await Navigator.push(
       context,
-      // We'll create the SelectionScreen in the next step!
+      // Create the SelectionScreen in the next step.
       MaterialPageRoute(builder: (context) => SelectionScreen()),
     );
   }